NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ### What is the Advisor Network (ANET)?

-ANET is an online tool designed to aid the Resolute Support mission to train, advise, and assist (TAA) the Afghan government.
+ANET is an online tool designed to aid Train, Advise, and Assist (TAA) missions between NATO advisors, and the people receiving the TAA, called principals in the context of ANET.
 It does this by giving advisors an easy way to record the outcomes of their engagements, and share that information across the mission as needed.
 ANET’s advanced search capabilities make it easy for advising organizations and mission leadership to gain context on engagements which can shape future decision making.

 ### Sensitive information and Authorization Groups